Swirled Christmas Cookies

 Unwrap each portion of cookie dough and lay the plastic wrap flat on your counter.
 We will be rolling out the cookie dough on the plastic wrap to make cleanup a breeze and to make it easier to cut the cookies.

 Roll out each portion of chilled dough to be about 7×12 inches.
-Lay out a piece of parchment paper, then stack the dough on the parchment paper in the following order: green on bottom, white in the middle, and red on top.
-Use a rolling pin to gently roll over the stacked cookie dough and stick together.
+Lay out a piece of parchment paper, then stack the dough on the parchment paper in the following order: green on the bottom, white in the middle, and red on top.
+Use a rolling pin to gently roll over the stacked cookie dough and stick it together.

 Trim the edges with a sharp knife to get rid of any uneven parts.
 Cut one of the long sides at an angle, so that you have slightly less red than green on that edge.
 This will give the cookies a more defined spiral.
 Start rolling the cookie dough from this edge.